 In addition to the best betting apps will also offer a range of secure banking options.
 Those making deposits should be able to do so safely, whether it be through a bank transfer, debit card or e-wallet.
 On a similar note, bookmakers should also ask for verification before allowing for deposits and withdrawals to be processed, such as ensuring that punters provide proof of identity.

 Betting apps should also operate using encryption technology, as this makes it extremely difficult for third parties and hackers to get hold of personal information and bank details.
 While some may look to save money in this area, the leading bookmakers available to punters in the UK will ensure that they perform to the highest possible level.

 Finally, the best betting apps will appear on both the App Store and Google Play, as this means that they have passed strict checks.
-Betting apps must prevent underage gamblers from betting via the app and be free to download, and, there are also a range of other regulations in place when it comes to betting apps available in App Store and Google Play.
+Betting apps must prevent underage gamblers from betting via the app and be free to download, and, there are also a range of other regulations in place when it comes to UK betting apps available in App Store and Google Play.

 Along with licenses and regulations, there are a number of simple security measures that can be put in place in order to ensure that your betting experience remains safe at all times.